 And there are many examples of reverse splits in which a company’s shares not only survived but prospered, including:

-Bottom line, a reverse split isn’t necessarily bad.
+Bottom line, a reverse stock split isn’t necessarily bad.
 As with any announcements that affect a company’s share price, reverse splits need to be analyzed thoroughly to determine if they are simply a desperation measure or a well-thought-out maneuver to create long-term value for a company.
 Just be aware of the negative connotations that accompany reverse splits—fears that often send investors fleeing.

 But unless you’re very sure that the split makes sense for the company, you might want to put on your running shoes.